ahmadjano/dai-practical-work-1/README.md

 Additionally, GPS information is extracted when available.
 ## Build

-This project is written in Java and can be build using Maven.
+This project is written in **Java** and can be build with **Maven**.
+A Maven wrapper is already include so you could simply run the following command:

 `./mvnw dependency:resolve clean compile package`

-Alternatively, there is a build pre-configuration included to generate the JAR file in case you use Intellij IDEA called `Generate a JAR package file`
+Alternatively, there is a pre-configuration included to generate the JAR file in case you use the IDE **Intellij IDEA** called `Generate a JAR package file`

 ## Usage

 Execute the following command:

 `java -jar target/dai-practical-work-1-1.0-SNAPSHOT.jar /your-pictures-folder`

+#### Specify an output file

+`java -jar target/dai-practical-work-1-1.0-SNAPSHOT.jar /your-pictures-folder -o data.txt`

+#### Specify a file format for the output

+`java -jar target/dai-practical-work-1-1.0-SNAPSHOT.jar /your-pictures-folder -o data.csv --file-format=csv`

+#### Specify a charset for the output file

+`java -jar target/dai-practical-work-1-1.0-SNAPSHOT.jar /tmp/pictures -o data.csv --charset=UTF-8 --file-format=csv`

+#### Verbose mode
+Print the progress and the output data in console using the `-v` or `--verbose` flag.